Xia (Sixteen Kingdoms): Tiefu tribe

-The rulers of Xia came from the Tiefu tribe, who descended from the Southern Xiongnu leader, Qubei.
-Qubei was a member of the ruling-Luandi clan as the brother of the Chanyu, Qiangqu, although a later and more dubious account alleged that he was the descendant of a Han dynasty prince-turned-Xiongnu noble, Liu Jinbo instead.
-In 196, he assisted the warlord, Cao Cao in escorting Emperor Xian of Han to Xuchang, and in 216, Cao Cao appointed him to supervise the Five Divisions of the Southern Xiongnu in Shanxi.
-As the Xiongnu imperial family claimed descent from the Han dynasty through their heqin marriages with Han princesses, Qubei's family adopted the "Liu" (劉) surname.
+The rulers of Xia came from the Tiefu tribe, who descended from the Southern Xiongnu Wise Prince of the Left, Qubei.
+Qubei was a member of the imperial Luandi clan as the uncle of the last chanyu, Huchuquan, although a later and more dubious account alleged that he was the descendant of a Han dynasty prince-turned-Xiongnu noble, Liu Jinbo instead.
+In 196, Qubei assisted the warlord, Cao Cao in escorting Emperor Xian of Han to Xuchang, and in 216, Cao Cao appointed him to supervise the Five Divisions of the Southern Xiongnu in modern-day Shanxi.
+As the Xiongnu imperial family claimed descent from the Han dynasty through their heqin marriages with Han princesses, Qubei's family adopted "Liu" (劉) as their surname.